 Hawaii Pacific University Online NP Programs

 Hawaii Pacific University prides itself on being an international learning community, providing education to students around the United States and the world.
-The values of HPU include Pono which means righteous, moral, and honest; Kuleana which means responsibility and rights and the concern for all people, belongings, and interests; and Aloha which means hello and goodbye, unity, humility, love and kindness, grace, and patience.
-These values apply especially to the nurse practitioner programs where practitioners will encounter patients from many different cultures and religious and ethnic backgrounds.
+The values of HPU include Pono, which means righteous, moral, and honest; Kuleana, which means responsibility and rights and the concern for all people, belongings, and interests; and Aloha, which means hello and goodbye, unity, humility, love and kindness, grace, and patience.
+These values are particularly relevant to nurse practitioner programs, where practitioners will encounter patients from diverse cultures, religious, and ethnic backgrounds.

 Graduates of the FNP specializations are eligible to take the FNP certification exam through the American Academy of Nurse Practitioners Certification Board (AANPCB) or the American Nurses Credentialing Center (ANCC).
 Graduates of the PMHNP specialization are eligible to take the PMHNP certification exam through the ANCC.
 Graduates of the AGACNP specialization are eligible to take the AGACNP certification exam through the ANCC or the American Association of Critical-Care Nurses (AACN).

-Hawaii Pacific University is accredited by the Western Association of Schools and Colleges (WASC) Senior College and University Commission (WSCUC).
-The MSN and DNP programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
+Hawaii Pacific University is accredited by the WASC Senior College and University Commission (WSCUC).
+The MSN, DNP, and post-master’s certificate programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
 Hawaii Pacific University is located in Honolulu, HI.

 What to Expect from the Hawaii Pacific University Online NP Programs

 Admission Requirements: Applicants to the nursing programs at Hawaii Pacific University must have an unrestricted RN license in their state of residence.
 MSN applicants must hold a bachelor of science in nursing (BSN) degree from a nationally accredited program with a minimum GPA of 3.0.
-RN to MSN applicants must hold an associate’s degree in nursing or nursing diploma with the 3.0 minimum cumulative GPA requirement.
-BSN to DNP students must hold an MSN with a minimum 3.0 cumulative GPA.
+BSN-to-DNP students must also hold a bachelor of science in nursing (BSN) degree from a nationally accredited program with a minimum 3.0 GPA.
+Post-master’s nursing certificate applicants must hold a master of science in nursing (MSN) degree from a nationally accredited program with a minimum 3.0 GPA.
 The GRE or GMAT is not required.

 A prerequisite of undergraduate statistics is required.
 Application materials include an application and fee, official transcripts, two letters of recommendation, a resume or CV, and a statement of purpose.

 State Restrictions: Hawaii Pacific University accepts students from most states and is an NC-SARA participant.
-However, students from Arizona, Louisiana, Maryland, New York, Tennessee, and Washington are not eligible to complete the HPU online nursing programs at this time.
+However, students from Arizona, Kansas, Louisiana, New York, and Tennessee are not eligible to complete the HPU online nursing programs at this time.
+In addition to the states mentioned above, the BSN-to-DNPFNP program does not meet the educational requirements in Washington.
 As always, applicants outside of Hawaii should check with the HPU School of Nursing and their state licensing board to verify eligibility for the nursing programs.

-Study Plan: The NP programs begin in the Fall, Spring, and Summer.
+Study Plan: The NP programs begin in the fall, spring, and summer.
 The MSN can be completed in as little as 28 months.
-The RN to MSN adds two to three semesters to the MSN depending on how many credits are taken each semester.
-The BSN to DNP can be completed in 34 months or a little less than three years on a full-time basis and 44 months or a little over 3.5 years on a part-time basis.
+The BSN-to-DNP can be completed in 34 months or a little less than three years on a full-time basis and 44 months or a little over 3.5 years on a part-time basis.
+The post-master’s certificate can be completed in just 14 months.
 Students complete online coursework and local clinical preceptorships in approved states of study.

 • MSN Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) Curriculum: The AGACNP curriculum comprises 46 credits plus 630 clinical hours.
-Specialty courses include Fundamentals of Acute Care I-III; AGACNP Practicum I-III; and Advanced Clinical Decision-Making.
+Specialty courses include fundamentals of acute care I-III; AGACNP practicum I-III; project proposal paper; and advanced clinical decision-making.

 • MSN Psychiatric-Mental Health Nurse Practitioner (PMHNP) Curriculum: The PMHNP program comprises 48 credits plus 630 clinical hours.
-Specialty courses include Psychopharmacology Across the Lifespan; Advanced Psychiatric/Mental Health Nursing I-III; and Advanced Psychiatric/Mental Health Nursing Practicum I-III.
+Specialty courses include psychopharmacology across the lifespan; project proposal paper; advanced psychiatric/mental health nursing I-III; and advanced psychiatric/mental health nursing practicum I-III.

-BSN to DNP Curriculum: BSN to DNP students complete at least 1,000 clinical hours including time spent on the DNP project.
-Core courses for the BSN to DNP include Introduction to Advanced Practice Roles; Advanced Pathophysiology; Advanced Nursing Research; Advanced Pharmacology; and Advanced Physical Assessment.
+BSN to DNP Curriculum: BSN-to-DNP students complete at least 1,000 clinical hours, including time spent on the DNP project.
+Core courses for the BSN-to-DNP include introduction to advanced practice roles; advanced pathophysiology; advanced nursing research; advanced pharmacology; advanced assessment and diagnostic reasoning; and development and implementation of healthcare policy.
 NP specialty courses follow those listed for the MSN.

-On-Site Requirements: The NP programs do not require any campus visits as coursework is 100 percent online and clinical preceptorships are completed local to the student in approved states of study.
+On-Site Requirements: The NP programs do not require any campus visits, as coursework is 100 percent online and clinical preceptorships are completed locally to the student in approved states of study.

 Paying for the Hawaii Pacific University Online NP Programs